corelan/EncFSGui/README.md

   sudo make install
   ```

-  The `make install`will put the header files into
+  The `make install` command will put the header files into
   ```
   /usr/local/include/curl
   ```